haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

     </div>
 </div>

-With both VST and Difluid, evaporation increased the average extraction yield by about 1% for both experimental groups.
+With both VST and DiFluid, evaporation increased the average extraction yield by about 1% for both experimental groups.
 Anyone who regularly measures TDS would agree that a 1% extraction yield difference is quite significant.
 While this might not be too surprising for a 30-minute cooling time, the fact that just 5 minutes of unsealed cooling can have such an impact might be counterintuitive, highlighting the need for extra care with small sample volumes.

 Evaporation is so difficult to avoid because it increases with both cooling time and exposed surface area.
 To improve accuracy, we need sufficient sample cooling, which also depends on both cooling time and surface area.
 However, this typically leads to greater evaporation.
 A straightforward way to mitigate this issue is by storing the sample in a sealed container, which reduces its exposure to circulating air.